Cultured Finger Foods

 Cultured Fruit Leather

-Fresh fruit is a great snack, but culture it, puree it, and dehydrate it, for variety.
+Fresh fruit is a great snack, but culture it, puree it, and dehydrate it, and you can combine lots of flavors in one.

 Kosher Dill Pickles